florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Results**: Today we are working on a way to send our data to a database in the cloud.
 We decided to use Firebase for our database and Azure for our cloud solution.
 We will also have to publish our web application online.
 Then, we will be able to retrieve all data via an API and display them on our web page.
 First, we had to work on the configuration code for firebase and add it to our repository.
 We ran into some issues to get our configuration to work when compiling the code on the Arduino IDE.
 In the end we managed to get it to work and now we are able to send our data to firebase properly.
 Next time, we will have to work on the publication of our web site and retrieve the data to display them in our user interface.

+## 🗓️ Monday, 9th of February 2026

+* **Florent Gilliéron**: Publishing our webpage.
+Working on sending data from Firebase database to our webpage.
+Working on the emoji displayed on the LCD screen.
+* **Julien Mignon**: Updated the daily log.
+Publishing our webpage.
+Working on sending data from Firebase database to our webpage.
+* **Léon Ehrwein**: Publishing our webpage.
+Working on sending data from Firebase database to our webpage.

+* **Results**: Today, we are working on publishing our web page.
+That way, we should be able to send the data stored in the database and display them in our user interface.
+We are also looking into changing the emoji displayed on the first screen of our LCD.
+Currently, we have an emoji that does not work as intended.
+It does not convey the information well.
+The idea behind this emoji is to give the user a quick information related to the plant's health: a smilling emoji when everything is good, a sad face when something is wrong and the user needs to take action.
+We are now trying to implement a battery icon instead.
+It may be easier to code on the screen and should convey the information nicely.